Last updated: 29 September 2020

 I wasn’t able to take another backup from my old machine.
 I had to fix the Time Machine backup to restore my system.
 Editing the Time Machine backup to remove the dodgy folder was difficult.

-(1) Initially I needed a Finder and Terminal window so I had to setup the new Mac as new with no user data so I could fully access the Time Machine backup to apply the fix.
+(1) Initially I needed a Finder and Terminal window so I had to setup the new Mac as new with no user data (as a complete fresh install) so I could fully access the Time Machine backup to apply the fix.
 Then I connected the backup to the Mac.

 (2) In the case of the Time Capsule I had to first mount the backup: